SymfonyCasts/30-days-last/sfcasts/twig-component.md

 One of the superpowers of Twig components is that this `Button` object is available inside the component template as a variable called `this`.
-That means we can go to the end of the `class` list, remove the color-specific ones, then concatenate with a `~` then `this.variantClasses`.
+That means we can go to the end of the `class` list, remove the color-specific ones, then concatenate with a `~` and `this.variantClasses`.

 Go check it.
-Yes! we have green down here... and red up there!
-To really prove it's working, on the delete button, remove the extra classes.
+Yes!
+We have green down here... and red up there!
+To *really* prove it's working, on the delete button, remove the extra classes.

 I love the way that looks in code... and on the site.

 ## Pointing Tailwind at your Component PHP Classes

 Though, one detail.
-Remember that Tailwind scans our source files to find all the Tailwind classes we're using... so it knows to include include those in the final CSS.
-Because we're now including classes inside of php, we need to make sure Tailwind sees these.
+Tailwind scans our source files, finds all the Tailwind classes we're using and includes those in the final CSS file.
+And because we're now including classes inside php, we need to make sure Tailwind sees those.

-In `tailwind.config.js`, on top, I'll paste in one more line so it's scanning our Twig component PHP classes.
+In `tailwind.config.js`, on top, I'll paste in one more line to make it scan our Twig component PHP classes.

 ## Changing the Component Tag Name

-We're *nearly* done for today - but I first want to celebrate and use the new component in one more spot: on the voyages index page, for the new voyage button.
+Ok, we're *nearly* done for today - but I want to celebrate and use the new component in one more spot: on the voyage index page, for the new voyage button.

 Open `index.html.twig`... change this to a `<twig:Button>`... then we can remove most of these classes.
 The bold *is* specific to this spot I think.

-Perfect!
-When we refresh... it looks slightly different - I probably missed a class - but it works!
+When we refresh... it renders!
 Though... when I click... nothing happens!
-You probably saw it: this is now a *button*. not an `a` tag.
+You probably saw why: this is now a *button*, not an `a` tag.

 That's okay: we can make our component just a *bit* more flexible.
 In `Button.php`, add another property: `string $tag` defaulting to `button`.